France - Data Protection Overview

-Regarding health data, Article 64 of the Act provides that such data is to be communicated to the data subject, according to his or her choice, directly or through the intermediary of a doctor whom he or she designates for this purpose, in compliance with the provisions of Article L. 1111-7 of the Public Health Code (only available in French here).
-(Article L 1111-7 of the Public Health Code provides that if no exceptions apply, the data must be communicated to the data subject no later than eight days after their request and no sooner than after a 48-hour period of reflection has been observed and that specific conditions apply for minors).
+Regarding health data, Article 64 of the Act provides that such data is to be communicated to the data subject, according to their choice, directly or through the intermediary of a doctor whom they designates for this purpose, in compliance with the provisions of Article L. 1111-7 of the Public Health Code (only available in French here) (Article L 1111-7 of the Public Health Code provides that if no exceptions apply, the data must be communicated to the data subject no later than eight days after their request and no sooner than after a 48-hour period of reflection has been observed and that specific conditions apply for minors).

-- avoiding hindering the prevention, detection, investigation or prosecution of criminal offences or the execution of criminal sanctions; and
+- avoiding hindering the prevention, detection, investigation, or prosecution of criminal offenses or the execution of criminal sanctions; and

 Regarding the right to rectification, Article 50 of the Act explicitly refers to Article 16 of the GDPR.